The full researcher training programme for 2021/22, including new sessions

 Thursday 2 December 12-1pm

 All research projects at Edge Hill require a Data Management Plan (DMP).
-A good DMP will … but writing one isn’t always easy.
-Here we consider some of the questions typically asked by a DMP, and determine how to answer them accurately concisely.
+A good DMP outlines how data will be looked after during and after the research project, and ensures key considerations are addressed before the project begins.
+However, writing one isn’t always easy.
+Here we consider some of the questions typically asked by a DMP, and determine how to answer them accurately and concisely.

 Making your research visible